1Marc/marcgrabanski.com/src/pages/articles/2014-01-01-success/index.md

 Are you being the change you want to see in the world or are you hoarding your treasure?

-** If you go to a conference and find yourself complaining there aren't any good talks...**create a new talk and submit to call for papers!\*\* ** If you look online for a solution and can't find one so create one for yourself...**open source or productize it!\*\* ** If there are no companies you'd like to work at...**create the ideal company you'd love to work for!\*\* ** Can't find a blog you'd like to read...**create a blog and start writing what you want to hear!\*\*
+- If you go to a conference and find yourself complaining there aren't any good talks...
+-create a new talk and submit to call for papers!\*\*
+- If you look online for a solution and can't find one so create one for yourself...
+-open source or productize it!\*\*
+- If there are no companies you'd like to work at...
+-create the ideal company you'd love to work for!\*\*
+- Can't find a blog you'd like to read...
+-create a blog and start writing what you want to hear!\*\*

 _Find people who will enjoy what you've made._ It will change you to see people enjoying your creations.

-**The hardest thing in life is to be the change you want to see.** It is what separates truly successful people from people with hollow and shallow form of success.
+-The hardest thing in life is to be the change you want to see.
+- It is what separates truly successful people from people with hollow and shallow form of success.